Spot the deepfake quiz: Can you find the AI videos?

 There are a few things you can do to keep an eye out for this type of scam:

-If you encounter any form of content which is encouraging you to part with your money, make sure you conduct your own investigation into the opportunity.
-A quick Google search could reveal whether the video is real or not.
-You should also check with a respected news source like BBC News to see whether there are reports backing up what the person has said, or reports of an AI scam involving them.
-Taking a few minutes to do some research could help to avoid losing your money.
+2. Do your own independent research.
+If you encounter any form of content which is encouraging you to part with your money, a quick search could reveal whether the video is real or not.
+You should also check with a respected news source to see whether there are reports backing up what the person has said, or reports of an AI scam involving them.
+Taking a few minutes to do some research should be enough to help you avoid being scammed.

 Click here for more research.
 For all media enquiries, please contact –